-- (1) Question time will be available at a Council Meeting, except for an Unscheduled Meeting, to enable members of the public to address questions to Council. - (2) All questions must: - - (a) be received in writing on the prescribed form as provided at Council's Customer Service Centres or on Council's website; - (b) be submitted by 12:00pm (noon) on the day before the Council Meeting by email to governancesupport@campaspe.vic.gov.au or by providing it to one of Council's Customer Service Centres; and - (c) specify if the person submitting the question will be attending the Council Meeting or not. - A person submitting a question may request to attend the relevant Council Meeting by electronic means while their question is being read, answered and for any questions.
-This request must: -
+- (1) Question time will be available at a Council Meeting, except for an Unscheduled Meeting, to enable members of the public to address questions to Council. - (2) All questions must: - - (a) be received in writing on either of the prescribed forms as outlined on Council's website. - (b) must be received no later than 12:00pm (noon) on the day before the Council Meeting.